This post may contain affiliate links.

 Instructions

-1. Start by adding two cups of water to a saucepan.
-Bring the pan to a boil.
+1. Start by adding two cups of water to a saucepan or small pot.
+Bring the pot to a boil.

-2. Add the 4-5 bay leaves in the boiling water.
-It’s ok if the leaves aren’t perfect.
+2. Add 4-5 bay leaves to the boiling water.
+It’s okay if the leaves aren’t perfect.
 When bay leaves are dried, they crumble easily.

 Bay leaf tea

-1. Once the pot begins to boil, turn off the stove and allow the bay leaves to steep for 5 minutes.
+1. Once the pot begins to boil, turn off the stove and allow the bay leaves to steep for 5 minutes in the hot water.
 This duration allows for maximum flavor extraction.
-The longer it steeps, the stronger the strength of the tea.
+The longer it steeps, the stronger the tea.
+If you want a stronger flavor, I’d recommend allowing it to steep for longer.

 2. Use a strainer over your teacup and carefully pour the brewed tea through the strainer.

-3. Sweeten the tea with a teaspoon of honey or sugar.
+3. For a hint of sweetness, sweeten the cup of tea with a teaspoon of honey or sugar.
 Add additional sweetener to the preferred taste.

 Bay leaf tea